 Counter Eyesight Deterioration

-Increased time on screen means less time outdoors and an increased tendency of myopia.
+Increased time on screens means less time outdoors and an increased tendency of myopia.
 Encourage your child to take regular breaks, do eye exercises and maintain a healthy distance between their eyes and the screens.

 Content Censorship on Devices